project-sunbird/sunbird.org-docs/developer-docs/upgrade/keycloak_configuration.md

 To summarize we need to resolve following problems, in order to implement such encryption.

-Within end-storage (database) user data such as mobile and e-mail need to be stored in encrypted format
+Within end-storage (database) user data such as mobile and e-mail need to be stored in encrypted format.

 We need to decrypt the data, while communicating with the end-user.
 For example, for sending email or sms - we need to be able to decrypt the data.

 We need to eventually migrate all existing user data, and store it in encrypted format.

-> Note:  Take back up of keycloak database
+> Note: Take back up of Keycloak database

 Switch to postgres user and run

     `pg_dump keyclaok` > `keycloak_backup.db`

-## Configuration Steps :
+## Configuration Steps:

+> Note: As of release-2.0.0 keycloak admin portal is disabled from public internet.

+You must tunnel the port in to the local machine via ssh tunnelling.

+`ssh -L 8080:localhost:8080 ops@~keycloak-ip-address~`

-1.Login to admin console and click User Federation tab on left panel of the screen.
-As shown in fig.
+1.Login to admin console and navigate to User Federation tab on left panel of the screen as shown in the figure.

 <img src='developer-docs/server-installation/images/keycloak_user_federation.png'>

-2.Select cassandra-storage-provider from Add provider drop down on the screen , then you will be redirected to screen as shown
+2.Select cassandra-storage-provider from Add provider drop down on the screen, then you will be redirected to screen as shown in the figure.

 <img src='developer-docs/server-installation/images/keycloak_user_storage_provider.png'>

-3.Click save button , It will generate one provider id as shown
+3.Click the Save button.
+It will generate one provider id as shown in the figure.

 <img src='developer-docs/server-installation/images/keycloak_cassandra_storage_provider.png'>

 4.Copy the provider id and update the private repo inventory under Core/secrets.yml for the variable core_vault_sunbird_keycloak_user_federation_provider_id

-5.Run below SQL queries on Keycloak database after replacing values for placeholders {PROVIDER_ID} and {realm name} in below query templates.
+5.Run the below SQL queries on Keycloak database after replacing values for placeholders {PROVIDER_ID} and {realm name} in below query templates.
 Value of placeholders {PROVIDER_ID} and {realm name} is based on environment variables core_sunbird_keycloak_user_federation_provider_id and keycloak_realm respectively.

 These below are Postgres queries.
 So you need to login to postgres and run these queries on keycloak db.
-Below is the code to switch to keycloak DB
+Below is the code to switch to keycloak DB.

         psql (9.5.17, server 9.5.16)
         Type "help" for help.